jbasalone/discord_giveaway/README.md

 | `!ga starttemplate <template_id>` | Starts a giveaway using a saved template. |

 ### **🦇 Miniboss Giveaways (Epic RPG Integration)**
-Miniboss giveaways are designed for **Epic RPG** game events, allowing participants to **win in-game rewards** and compete for exclusive prizes.
+Miniboss giveaways are designed for **Epic RPG** boss defeat to drop in game coin.
 These giveaways:
 - **Encourage Epic RPG server participation** 📢
 - **Automatically track event entries** 🏆
 - **Can be limited to specific roles** (e.g., `@RPG Master`)